US Democratic governors to participate in U.N. climate talks

 “All eyes will be on Glasgow, with the world asking the question: ‘What are we doing to do about (climate change)?’”
 Kounalakis said.
 “And California has answers.”

-Other states sending officials include Maryland and North Carolina, which have Republican governors.
+Other states sending officials include Maryland and Massachusetts, which have Republican governors.

 Few U.S. states are as influential as California, which is home to nearly 40 million people and would be the world’s fifth-largest economy if it were its own nation.
 It’s led the nation in vehicle emissions standards, was the first state to launch a carbon pollution credit program known as cap-and-trade and has set some of the nation’s most ambitious goals on reducing emissions.

-Note: This story has been corrected to say the Republican-led states sending representatives are Maryland and Massachusetts, not Maryland and North Carolina.